Towards Automated Identification of Violation Symptoms of Architecture Erosion: Introduction

-In this work, we developed 15 classifiers based on Machine Learning (ML) and 4 classifiers based on Deep Learning (DL), to identify violation symptoms from developer discussions in code reviews of four large open-source software projects from the OpenStack and Qt communities.
+In this work, we first developed 15 classifiers based on Machine Learning (ML) and 4 classifiers based on Deep Learning (DL), to identify violation symptoms from developer discussions in code reviews of four large open-source software projects from the OpenStack and Qt communities.
 Our results show that the SVM classifier based on \textit{word2vec} performed the best with a Precision of 0.789, a Recall of 0.828, an F1-score of 0.808, and an Accuracy of 0.803.
-We also found out that utilizing \textit{fastText} pre-trained word embedding can achieve relatively good results and it helps to improve the classifiers’ performance.
-Furthermore, 200-dimensional pre-trained word embedding models outperform classifiers that use 100 and 300-dimensional models.
+We also found out that utilizing \textit{fastText} pre-trained word embedding can achieve relatively good results and it helps to improve the classifiers' performance.
+Moreover, 200-dimensional pre-trained word embedding models outperform classifiers that use 100- and 300-dimensional models.
 Finally, an ensemble classifier based on the majority voting strategy can further enhance the classifier and outperform the individual classifiers.

-We then conducted an online survey and semi-structured interviews to validate the effectiveness of automated identification of violation symptoms in practice.
+Then, we conducted an online survey and semi-structured interviews to validate the effectiveness of automated identification of violation symptoms in practice.
 We received responses from 24 survey participants and 6 interviewees, all of whom were involved in the discussion of the collected review comments concerning architecture violations.
-The results of our survey and interview show that the practitioners’ perception of the classifiers' results confirms the promising applications of automated identification of violation symptoms in practice.
-Especially, such classifiers can enable and inspire the participants to find, prioritize, and handle architecturally-related violation issues.
+Their feedback confirmed the practical value of automated identification of violation symptoms, as such classifiers can support practitioners in finding, prioritizing, and handling architecturally-related issues.

+Furthermore, the advent of Large Language Models (LLMs) fundamentally reshaped Software Engineering (SE) paradigms~\cite{hou2024large, li2025ChatGPT}, existing studies explored the capacities of LLMs on popular SE tasks (e.g., code generation), but no studies investigate the fine-grained task, identifying violation symptoms in code review comments.
+Therefore, we further developed LLM-based classifiers using three state-of-the-art LLMs (i.e., \textit{GPT-4o}, \textit{Qwen-3}, and \textit{DeepSeek-R1}) and compared their performance with the traditional ML/DL techniques on the same classification task.
+The results show that the best LLM-based classifiers typically outperform the traditional ML/DL-based classifiers, and GPT-4o-based classifier with 2-shot setting comparatively achieves better performance (F1-score 0.851) than Qwen-3 and DeepSeek-R1 on identifying violation symptoms.
+Notably, ensembling LLM-based classifiers does not consistently improve the performance.